CaliStyle/humpback/README.md

 `npm install phantomjs -g`
 All though you are more then welcome to change it to your favorite node image processor.

+##Tests
+TODO: Testing is the greatest practiced fundamental in the development world and is always worth the time to set up.
+Humpback uses Mocha to perform backend tests and Karma to perform frontend testing and a JShint file to keep coding consitent.
+TODO: ADD TESTS!

 ##Contributing
 See `CONTRIBUTORS.md` or [click here](https://github.com/CaliStyle/humpback/blob/master/CONTRIBUTORS.md)

 ##Change Log

+###0.11.3

+###0.11.2
+Stability updates for barnicles and settings

 ###0.11.1
 Add initial View generator and semantic layout of module names and file includes.